-- 1. Students report to BASEtime prepared and on-time! - 2.
-Once a student reports to a BASEtime location they must stay there the entire class period unless arrangements for a student to relocate have been agreed upon between BASEtime teachers. - 3.
+- 1. Students report to BASEtime prepared and on-time. - 2.
+Once a student reports to a BASEtime location they must stay there the entire class period unless arrangements for a student to relocate have been agreed upon between BASEtime teachers and reported to the office.
+If a student is moved to a new location other than their assigned BASEtime location the BASEtime teacher must notify the office or highlight the student's name in bright green and type their name and date after the student's name. - 3.
 When a student reports to a BASEtime area they must follow the rules governing that area (i.e. cell phone, group work, etc.). - 4.
-The library is available for book checkout and printer pick-up with permission from the BASEtime teacher.
-The students will utilize the library lanyard passes. - 5.
+The library is available for book checkout with permission from the BASEtime teacher. - 5.
 Students who do not follow the behavior expectations outlined in the student handbook can be dropped to Level 2 or Level 0 CMS Office.